 Mansbridge Family

-Information provided by Jill Whitear from her records including early information from her cousin Jackie Dunn.
+Information provided by Jill Whitear from her records, including early information from her cousin Jackie Dunn.
+Note – references to ‘The Plan’ have not yet been traced to which one.

-Their son Robert b April 1722 d 1771 m.
-Sarah Merry in Winchester 5.
-5. 1750.
-He or his father lived at Cross Thatch, Micheldever in (B)rook Lane (now 62 Church Street).
+Their son Robert b April 1722, d 1771 m.
+Sarah Merry in Winchester 5 5 1750.
+He or his father lived at Cross Thatch, Micheldever in (B)rook Lane.
 Various bills were found in the beams in the cottage.
-Also army belongings of a George Elliott (Napoleonic Wars Army blanket).
+Also, army belongings of a George Elliott (Napoleonic Wars Army blanket?).
 Lived at Southbrook pre 1730; Northbrook in 1760 (cottage thatched by John Hobbs).
 Bought ‘botels’ (sic) of wine.

 In 1740 there is an Agreement between him of Weston Farm, Farmer, and the Duke of Bedford to let to him all that land in Micheldever, Southbrook, consisting of a house, barn, stable, orchard meadow and common field, land containing 50 acres and 22 perches for 3 years by 4 equal payments on the 4 feast days, signed with his mark x.